Make-School-Courses/MOB-1.1-Introduction-to-Swift/StudyGuide.md

 # Study Guide for MOB 1.1 Final Assessment
 *Overview:* Your final exam will focus on the learning outcomes for this course.
 Review each outcome thoroughly and ask questions if you are unclear about the outcome or your level of understanding.

 *Final Exam Format:* Your final exam will be on December 11.
-It will be a written exam that will take 2 hours to complete.
-If you have a disability that requires any accomodation for the final exam, please reach out to Jen or Anne to make sure this is documented according to the Make School Accommodations Policy and clarify with your instructor what accommodations will be made.
+It will be a written exam and you'll have 2 hours to complete it.
+If you have a disability that requires any accommodation for the final exam, please reach out to Jen or Anne to make sure this is documented according to the Make School Accommodations Policy and clarify with your instructor what accommodations will be made.

-**Outcome 1: Write working Swift code using basic elements: variables, constants, optionals, identifying keywords, defining functions, writing conditionals.**
+**Outcome 1: Write Swift code using basic constructs and data types**

 Ways we learned about this in the course
 - Class 1 covered variables and constants.